stain/ro-crate-paper/manuscript.md

 RO-Crate as a specification aims to build a set of recommended practices on how to practically apply existing standards in a common way to describe research outputs and their provenance, without having to learn each of the underlying technologies in detail.

-As such, the [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) specification [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing [Schema.org](https://schema.org/) [@doi:10.1145/2857274.2857276] metadata as JSON-LD [@sporny_2014], which leaves it open for implementers to include additional metadata using other Schema.org types and properties, or even additional Linked Data vocabularies/ontologies or their own ad-hoc terms.
+As such, the [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) specification [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing [Schema.org](https://schema.org/) [@doi:10.1145/2857274.2857276] metadata as JSON-LD [@sporny_2014] (see section {@sec:implementation}), which leaves it open for implementers to include additional metadata using other Schema.org types and properties, or even additional Linked Data vocabularies/ontologies or their own ad-hoc terms.

-However the primary purpose of the RO-Crate specification is to assist developers in leveraging Linked Data principles for the focused purpose of describing Research Objects in a structured language, while reducing the steep learning curve otherwise involved in Semantic Web adaptation, like ontology development and selection, identifiers, namespaces, and RDF serialization choices.
+However the primary purpose of the RO-Crate specification is to assist developers in leveraging Linked Data principles for the focused purpose of describing Research Objects in a structured language, while reducing the steep learning curve otherwise associated in Semantic Web adaptation, like development of ontologies, identifiers, namespaces, and RDF serialization choices.

 ### Ensuring Simplicity {#simplicity}

 \label{sec:implicitly}

 One aim of RO-Crate is to be conceptually simple.
 This simplicity has been repeatedly checked and confirmed through an informal community review process.
 For instance, in the discussion on supporting [ad-hoc vocabularies](https://github.com/ResearchObject/ro-crate/issues/71) in RO-Crate, the community explored potential Linked Data solutions.
 The conventional wisdom in [RDF best practices](https://www.w3.org/TR/swbp-vocab-pub/) is to establish a vocabulary with a new URI namespace, formalised using [RDF Schema](http://www.w3.org/TR/2014/REC-rdf-schema-20140225/) or [OWL](http://www.w3.org/TR/2012/REC-owl2-overview-20121211/) ontologies.
 However, this may seem excessive learning curve for non-experts in semantic knowledge representation, and the RO-Crate community instead agreed on a dual lightweight approach: (i) [Document](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#adding-new-or-ad-hoc-vocabulary-terms) how projects with their own web-presence can make a pure HTML-based vocabulary, and (ii) provide a community-wide PID namespace under <https://w3id.org/ro/terms/> that redirect to simple CSV files [maintained in GitHub](https://github.com/ResearchObject/ro-terms).

-To further verify this idea, we have formalised the RO-Crate definition (see _Appendix A_).
+To further verify this idea of simplicity, we have formalised the RO-Crate definition (see _Appendix A_).
 An important result of this exercise is that the underlying data structure of RO-Crate, although conceptually a graph, is represented as a depth-limited tree.
-This formalisation also emphasises the _boundedness_ of the structure; namely, the fact that elements are specifically identified as being either semantically _contained_ by the RO-Crate (`hasPart`) or mainly referenced (`mentions`) and typed as _external_ to the Research Object (Contextual Entities).
+This formalisation also emphasises the _boundedness_ of the structure; namely, the fact that elements are specifically identified as being either semantically _contained_ by the RO-Crate as _Data Entities_ (`hasPart`) or mainly referenced (`mentions`) and typed as _external_ to the Research Object as _Contextual Entities_.
 It is worth pointing out that this semantic containment can extend beyond the physical containment of files residing within the RO-Crate Root directory on a given storage system, as the RO-Crate data entities may include any data resource globally identifiable using IRIs.

 ### Extensibility and RO-Crate profiles {#profiles}

 \label{sec:profiles}

 The RO-Crate specification provides a core set of conventions to describe research outputs using types and properties applicable across scientific domains.
-However we have found that domain-specific use of RO-Crate will, implicitly or explicitly, form a specialized **profile** of RO-Crate; i.e., _a set of conventions, types and properties that one minimally can require and expect to be present in that subset of RO-Crates_.
+However we have found that domain-specific use of RO-Crate will, implicitly or explicitly, form a specialized **profile** of RO-Crate; i.e., _a set of conventions, types and properties that one can minimally require and expect to be present in that subset of RO-Crates_.
 For instance, RO-Crates used for exchange of workflows will have to contain a data entity of type `ComputationalWorkflow`, or cultural heritage records should have a `contentLocation`.

 These profiles allow further reliable programmatic consumption and generation of RO-Crates, Following the RO-Crate mantra of guidance over strictness, profiles are mainly _duck-typing_ rather than strict semantic types, but may also have corresponding machine-readable schemas at multiple levels (file formats, JSON, RDF shapes, RDFS/OWL semantics).

-The next version of the RO-Crate specification 1.2 will define a [formalization](https://www.researchobject.org/ro-crate/1.2-DRAFT/profiles) for publishing and declaring conformance to RO-Crate profiles, and optionally define a machine-readable profile as a _Profile Crate_ — another RO-Crate that describe the profile and in addition can list schemas for validation, compatible software, accepting repositories, serialization/packaging formats, extension vocabularies, custom JSON-LD contexts and examples.
+The next version of the RO-Crate specification 1.2 will define a [formalization](https://www.researchobject.org/ro-crate/1.2-DRAFT/profiles) for publishing and declaring conformance to RO-Crate profiles, and optionally define a machine-readable profile as a _Profile Crate_ — another RO-Crate that describe the profile and in addition can list schemas for validation, compatible software, applicable repositories, serialization/packaging formats, extension vocabularies, custom JSON-LD contexts and examples.
 (See for example the [Workflow RO-Crate profile](https://about.workflowhub.eu/Workflow-RO-Crate/ro-crate-preview.html))

-In addition, there are sometimes existing domain-specific metadata formats already exist, but they are either not RDF-based (and thus challenging to add terms for in JSON-LD) or are at a different granularity level that might become overwhelming if represented directly in the RO-Crate Metadata file (e.g. W3C PROV bundle detailing a workflow run [@doi:10.1093/gigascience/giz095]).
+In addition, there are sometimes existing domain-specific metadata formats, but they are either not RDF-based (and thus time-consuming to construct terms for in JSON-LD) or are at a different granularity level that might become overwhelming if represented directly in the RO-Crate Metadata file (e.g. W3C PROV bundle detailing a workflow run [@doi:10.1093/gigascience/giz095]).
 RO-Crate allows such alternative metadata files to co-exist, and be described as data entities with references to the standards and vocabularies they conform to, enabling their programmatic consumption even where no filename or file extension conventions have emerged for those metadata formats.

-Section {@sec:inuse} examines the observed specialization of RO-Crate use in several domains and their emerging profiles.
+Section {@sec:inuse} examines the observed specialization of RO-Crate current use in several domains and their emerging profiles.